 You may be wondering who to ask for a Letter of Recommendation.
 And, honestly, it will vary by student.
 Think about who has witnessed your hard work and diligence as you supported your community or immersed yourself in job shadowing.
 For example, you may ask any non-profit coordinator, internship supervisor, or club leader who knows your work ethic.
 This may be your volunteer coordinator at National Charity League, Scouts, Key Club, Assisteens, etc. Because the Letter of Recommendation focuses on character strengths, you can also ask a teacher, coach, or extra-curricular instructor in music or the arts.

-Choose a Recommender who knows the real you.
-Think about who witnessed you in a role where you are solving problems outside of school.
-PRO TIP: Request Letters of Recommendation early in high school.
+Request Letters of Recommendation early in high school.
 That way, you can ask someone when you are actively involved in a project.
 And, you won’t be panicked your senior year!

 CHARACTER-RELATED QUESTIONS RECOMMENDERS MAY ANSWER